 Pimsleur is an audio-based language learning course that has been developed around 50 years ago by Paul Pimsleur.
 It’s quite popular among language enthusiasts.
 I heard about it last year and only decided to try it out a month ago.

 Inside this level is a 30-day course with the length of each lesson around 30 minutes.
-It has 3 sections of exercises; the reading lesson, speak easy and review (flash cards and quick match).
+It has 3 sections of exercises; the reading lesson, speak easy, and review (flashcards and quick match).

 There is a reason why the Pimsleur Golden rules below are created.

-- Thinking and speaking ensure success
+- Thinking and speaking ensure success.

-- Don’t try to write anything down or look anything up
+- Don’t try to write anything down or look anything up.

-- Focus on audio and instinctive responses that will pop into your head
+- Focus on audio and instinctive responses that will pop into your head.

 - Don’t try to memorize

 That is because some of it is really effective.
-I follow each rule diligently even though I find rule number 3 and 5 to be the most difficult.
+I follow each rule diligently even though I find rules number 3 and 5 to be the most difficult.
 I mean, how can you not even try to memorize it?
 Then, I realized you need to understand how it works first before you can memorize everything.

 Repetitiveness Is The Key

-It emphasizes on 2 ways of learning, asking and answering questions.
+It emphasizes 2 ways of learning, asking and answering questions.
 The audio narrator will do that at the same time.
 So, you really have to participate.

 It translates word by word and gives the literal meaning and teaches you how to construct the words together.
-Apart from that, it stresses on accent and intonation as well, not just pronunciation.
+Apart from that, it stresses accent and intonation as well, not just pronunciation.

 To make it easier, it gives examples of how the word should be pronounced by referring to an English word.
-They way they pronounced it is from back to front.
+The way they pronounced it is from back to front.
 For example sprechen: chen then spre.

 After you finished with the lesson provided each day, you will be given 2 options to review what you’ve done.

 2- A quick match.
 You’ll be asked what this and that is called in German in a form of a quiz.